 The G1X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the X10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon G1 X Mark II vs Fujifilm X10

-So how do things add up?
-Is there a clear favorite between the Canon G1 X Mark II and the Fujifilm X10?
+So what conclusions can be drawn?
+Is the Canon G1 X Mark II better than the Fujifilm X10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G1 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.